edubois/mvp-player/README.md

 git submodule update -i

+This should bring tools/sconsProject

+now, go into tools/sconsProject

+and do (to avoid compilation issues on Mac)

+git checkout precompiled_header_proposal

 Now, it's time to edit default.sconf according to your configuration.
 In the default configuration, I made a parent directory 3rdParties where I put my 3rd party libraries.
 To change your external libraries base dir,